Stock events for Arbutus Biopharma Corp. (ABUS)

 Overview of Arbutus Biopharma Corp.’s business

-Arbutus Biopharma Corp. is a clinical-stage biopharmaceutical company focused on discovering, developing, and commercializing novel therapeutics for infectious diseases, particularly a functional cure for chronic hepatitis B virus (cHBV) infection.
-The company's pipeline includes Imdusiran (AB-729), an RNAi therapeutic in Phase 1 and Phase 2a clinical trials to suppress HBV antigens, and AB-101, an oral PD-L1 inhibitor in Phase 1a/1b clinical trials to reawaken patients' HBV-specific immune response.
-Arbutus Biopharma also focuses on maximizing its in-house developed Lipid Nanoparticle (LNP) delivery technology, which is used in RNA delivery systems.
+Arbutus Biopharma Corp. is a clinical-stage biopharmaceutical company focused on discovering, developing, and commercializing a cure for chronic hepatitis B virus (HBV) infection and has initiated drug discovery and development efforts for coronaviruses, including COVID-19.
+The company operates within the Healthcare sector and Biotechnology industry.
+Its main product candidates in clinical trials include Imdusiran (AB-729), an RNAi therapeutic designed to suppress all HBV antigens, and AB-101, an oral PD-L1 inhibitor aiming to reawaken patients' HBV-specific immune response.
+The company also possesses a Lipid Nanoparticle (LNP) delivery technology, which is central to ongoing intellectual property litigation.

 ABUS’s Geographic footprint